Nibezak/payflow-package/docs/core/reference/carts.md

 When a user logs in, you will likely want to check if they have a cart associated to their account and use that, or if they have started a cart as a guest and logged in, you will likely want to be able to handle this.
-Lunar takes the pain out of this by listening to the authentication events and responding automatically by associating any previous guest cart they may have had and, depending on your `auth_policy` merge or override the basket on their account.
+Payflow takes the pain out of this by listening to the authentication events and responding automatically by associating any previous guest cart they may have had and, depending on your `auth_policy` merge or override the basket on their account.